zoe-pith/pith-site/sections/diy.md

 permalink: "/diy"

 ---
-Tap into the pleasure of do-it-yourself hospitality: here I have compiled my writing on cooking, hosting, travel, and more.
+Tap into the pleasure of do-it-yourself hospitality: here is some of my writing on cooking, hosting, travel, and more.

 {% if site.tags != "" %}
 {% include tag.html %}